 The Running & Reading Club Program

-The Start2Finish Running & Reading Club after-school program helps make this dream a reality.
-The program addresses the need for enhanced literacy and physical activity among children experiencing poverty/ deprivation in the communities it services.
-S2F currently has Running & Reading Club programs successfully operating from coast to coast, and will achieve our strategic goal of being in 50 communities in 2018-19.
+The Start2Finish Running & Reading Club after-school program helps make the dream of graduation a reality.
+The program addresses the need for enhanced literacy and physical activity among children experiencing poverty/deprivation in the communities it services.
+S2F currently has Running & Reading Club programs successfully operating from coast to coast, and just achieved our strategic goal of being in 50 communities!